• 2003: PhD, University of Hull. Thesis focus was Neuro-cognition in Schizophrenia.

 29. Tyson, P.J., Mortimer, A.M, & Wheeler, J.A.
 (1999) High dose antipsychotic treatment in clinical practice, a review, audit and survey of consultant psychiatrist’s opinions.
 Psychiatric Bulletin, 23, 661-664.

 British Psychological Society (Chartered Psychologist & Associate Fellow)

 Mental health, neuropsychology, critical psychology.

-In 2011 I was awarded £4, 500 by Gloucestershire Primary Care Trust to conduct a literature review on the efficacy of the’ ReThink’ Self-Harm Help-line in assisting individuals at risk of self-harming and suicide.
+• 2011 – £4, 500 from Gloucestershire Primary Care Trust to conduct a literature review on the efficacy of the’ ReThink’ Self-Harm Help-line in assisting individuals at risk of self-harming and suicide.

 Degree Examiner Appointments

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.